 - A. Categories of Materials and Activities - 1.
-The following item(s) are typically viewed as indicators of Superior research activity - a) Book publication, authored or co-authored; - b) Article publication in refereed journals and/or books, authored or co-authored; - c) Grants originating outside the University, or grants awarded by the Council on Faculty Research obtained for the conduct of research; - d) A University-level award for research; - e) Presentation of research/creative activities to international, national or regional conference/meetings; - 2.
-The following item(s) are typically viewed as indicators of Significant research activity - a) Grants originating from sources within the University obtained for the conduct of research, excluding CFR grants above; - b) Presentation of research/creative activities to state or university conference/meetings; - c) Writing a published review of a book or textbook; - d) Acting as a discussant or chair at an international, national, or regional professional meeting
+The following item(s) are typically viewed as indicators of Superior research activity, but may not be sufficient in or of itself.

-- 3. The following item(s) are typically viewed as indicators of Satisfactory or Appropriate research activity - a) Acting as a discussant or chair at a state or university conference or professional meeting: - b) Dissertation research; - c) Continued attendance at national, regional, or statewide conferences and professional meetings; - d) Presentation to the department's Faculty Seminar. - 4.
+- a) Book accepted for publication or published, authored or co-authored; - Article accepted for publication or published in refereed journals and/or books, authored or co-authored; - c) Grants originating outside the University obtained for the conduct of research; - d) A University-level award for research; - e) Presentation of research/creative activities to international, national or regional conference/meetings; - 2.
+The following item(s) are typically viewed as indicators of Significant research activity but may not be sufficient in or of itself. - a) Grants originating from sources within the University obtained for the conduct of research, - b) Presentation of research/creative activities to state or university conference/meetings; - c) Writing a published review of a book or textbook; - d) Acting as a discussant or chair at an international, national, or regional professional meeting - The following item(s) are typically viewed as indicators of Satisfactory or Appropriate research activity. - Acting as a discussant or chair at a state or university conference or professional meeting: - b) Dissertation research; - c) Continued attendance at national, regional, or statewide conferences and professional meetings; - d) Presentation to the department's Faculty Seminar. - 4.
 The items enumerated above should not be considered to be an exhaustive list.
 It is rather an illustrative list of some of the possible forms of materials and activities that a faculty member may submit.
 Other activities and documents may be submitted and will be considered on an individual basis according to their perceived merits relative to the enumerated items.
-Items that may be evaluated, depending upon their individual characteristics, as evidence of either superior, significant, appropriate or satisfactory research activity include but are not limited to the following - a) Article publication in journals other than refereed; - b) Book publication, authored or co-authored, self-published; - c) Unpublished manuscripts and/or research/creative activity work in progress; - d) Acting as a consultant to a private or government body; - e) Participation in legal proceedings as an expert witness; - f) Publication in government documents; - g) Written reports for private or government agencies, institutions or other bodies; - h) Acting as a reviewer or referee for journals; - i) Creating technologies to improve the teaching and learning process; - j) Reports prepared for the University Professionals of Illinois may be taken as evidence of research/creative activity or, more often, as evidence of service depending on the intellectual depth and creativity involved - k) Acting as a reviewer for books and textbooks may be taken as evidence of research/creative activity or, more often, as evidence of service depending on the intellectual depth and creativity involved; - 1) Public lectures of personal research; - m) Invitations to participate in restricted conferences; - n) Other.
+Items that may be evaluated, depending upon their individual characteristics, as evidence of either superior, significant, appropriate or satisfactory research activity include but are not limited to the following - a) Article publication in journals other than refereed; - b) Book publication, authored or co-authored, self-published; - c) Unpublished manuscripts and/or research/creative activity work in progress; - d) Acting as a consultant to a private or government body; - e) Participation in legal proceedings as an expert witness; - f) Publication in government documents; - g) Written reports for private or government agencies, institutions or other bodies: - h) Acting as a reviewer or referee for journals; - i) Creating technologies to improve the teaching and learning process; - j) Reports prepared for the University Professionals of Illinois may be taken as evidence of research/creative activity or, more often, as evidence of service depending on the intellectual depth and creativity involved - Acting as a reviewer for books and textbooks may be taken as evidence of research/creative activity or, more often, as evidence of service depending on the intellectual depth and creativity involved; - 1) Public lectures of personal research; - m) Invitations to participate in restricted conferences;